About breast cancer

 • Family History of breast cancer is relevant but as breast cancer is common, having a relative with the disease doesn’t necessarily indicate you have a genetic predisposition.
 Having a first-degree relative (mother, sibling or daughter) who has developed breast cancer (especially at a young age) approximately doubles your risk.

-• Single gene mutations such as BRCA1 and BRCA2 are uncommon and account for around 4% of breast cancers.
+• Inherited single gene mutations such as BRCA1 and BRCA2 are uncommon but they do increase risk.
+Between 5-10% of breast cancers are thought to be caused by an inherited faulty gene.
 Recent studies suggest the risk of getting breast cancer by the time you reach 80 if you carry a faulty BRCA1 or BRCA2 gene is around 70%.
 See the NHS website for comprehensive advice about genetic testing.

 • Genetic variation in multiple genes and other regions of DNA is also associated with an increased breast cancer risk.
 Genetic variation (including single-gene mutations) is thought to account for around a fifth of all breast cancers.